 Aargh!
 Just when you need it, it lets you down.
-Anyhow, you are in the right place, this post will show you how to get the juice flowing again.
+You are in the right place; this post will show you how to get the juice flowing again.

-A generator that starts then cuts out, suffers from a dirty carburetor.
+A generator that starts and then cuts out suffers from a dirty carburetor.
 Cleaning the carburetor will fix the problem.

 In this post, you’ll learn how to correctly diagnose the root cause of the stalling and how to fix it.
 You’ll also learn some other less likely but possible causes of stalling.